Painted Metal Storm Door

 This is how the front door looked after the paint job and the hardware spray paint makeover which you can see here.
-I hated the white metal around the glass storm door.
+I hated the look of the white metal around the glass storm door.
 It really stood out against the blue door so it got me to thinking.
-I asked my husband if it would paint up ok.
+I asked my husband if he thought the metal would paint up ok.
 He said go for it.

 I taped off all areas I didn’t want to paint accidentally.
 I’m a very messy painter.
 Painter’s tape has saved many many times.
 The shelf on the step ladder was a great place to set my paint and work tools.